-Trained as a witch doctor, this Baylor alumna instead found Christ — and her calling in life
+After finding Christ, this Baylor alumna also found her calling in life

 As a young girl in Uganda, Rose Nanyonga’s family envisioned a dark path for her.
 But after finding Christ, she found her way to America, where she earned degrees from Arkansas Tech, Baylor and Yale; today, she’s making an incredible difference back home in Uganda.